mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

                     //Create a new runner
                     (var runner, int runner_number)= session.CreateSequenceRunner(sync_source, HttpContext);

-                    //This part will be explained later in a section dedicated to an external runner identifier usage ExtRunnerKey key = (session, runner_number); //Make an external identifier return RedirectToPage("SequenceShowResults", new { key }); //Pass the external identifier by a part of the redirection URL path
+                    //This part will be explained later in a section
+                    //dedicated to an external runner identifier usage ExtRunnerKey key = (session, runner_number); //Make an external identifier
+                    //Pass the external identifier by a part of the redirection URL path return RedirectToPage("SequenceShowResults", new { key });
                 }
                 else //An active session is unavailable
                     return StatusCode(StatusCodes.Status500InternalServerError);